Raunakaga2004/To-Do-List/README.md

   11. Check progress in percentage
   12. Categorize the task on the basis of a category (returns a new To do List)
   13. Categorize the task on the basis of completion or not (returns a new To Do List)

+## Next I want to add features :
+  1. Add subtasks and its features